JerryGreen/lol/README.md

-# List of JerryGreen's favorite games
+# List of JerryGreen's favorite League of Legends games

 - `games_info` has some technical info about my games I favored (mainly for websites and apps)
 - `replays` has game replays associated with those data (so anyone can download it)